Greenlock/Frau/README.md

 General TODO:
 * Make script execution secure.
 (Limit script file IO to their working directory.)
 * Come up with a *real* method for saving and organizing scripts.
+* Combining both of the above: Make Frau separate scripts between guilds/channels/user as appropriate.
 * Make the Discord API fully available to scripts and fix services.
 * Beautify all of the process interop stuff (ScriptService, etc).
 * Better editing?